 - Lump sum payments that are earmarked and used for the purpose for which they are intended (e.g., monies for back medical bills resulting from injury, or funeral and burial costs) are deducted.
-In addition, lump sum payments that are intended and used for replacement or repair of an asset (e.g., monies to replace a defective automobile) are deducted.
+In addition, lump sum payments that are b.
+Computing the Period of Ineligibility

-- Any of the lump sum funds, obligated and used for legal fees as a result of the efforts of the attorney to obtain the lump sum payment, are deducted.
+Any of the lump sum funds, obligated and used for legal fees as a result of the efforts of the attorney to obtain the lump sum payment, are deducted.